 If you have questions about eligibility, please email pgl@ccf.org or fax (216.636.0009 or 216.445.6798) the patient's pedigree and a clinical summary to the GC coordinator.

 We are enrolling patients with pheochromocytoma and paraganglioma to study succinate dehydrogenase genes SDHB, SDHC, and SDHD.
 MEN 2A and VHL must be ruled-out through molecular testing or clinical assessment.
-We are also interested in enrolling patients who have a known SDHB, SDHC, or SDHD mutation even if they have not developed pheochromocytoma or paraganglioma.
+We are also interested in enrolling patients who have a known SDHB, SDHC, or SDHD variants even if they have not developed pheochromocytoma or paraganglioma.
 Mutation and deletion analyses are performed on the SDHB, SDHC, and SDHD genes.

 Clinically relevant results are provided via confidential email to the referring healthcare provider.
 Per our institutional IRB requirements, the exact nomenclature cannot be disclosed.
 However, if a deleterious mutation is identified, we can share the exact mutation nomenclature with the clinical lab of your choice for site-specific analysis.
 At present site-specific MLPA analysis is not clinically available, but we are happy to share abnormal MLPA results with the clinical lab of your choice as well.